 Use Your Senses

 As with all cooking, there's an art to successful latke frying that comes with practice.
 Rely on your senses: if you see the latkes browning too quickly, lower the heat a bit.
-If there are burnt bits in the oil, take a moment to carefully wipe out the pan, and add fresh oil before continuing with the next batch.
-With little adjustments and a taste test or two, you'll find your rhythm and turn out amazing latkes!
+If there are burnt bits in the oil, take a moment to carefully wipe out the pan and add fresh oil before continuing with the next batch.
+If you don't hear the oil sizzle when you add the pancake, the oil isn't hot enough.
+If you smell something burning, it means the oil is too hot.
+With little adjustments and a taste test or two, you'll find your rhythm and turn out perfect latkes.

 10 of 10